golemhq/golem/README.md

 Golem is a test automation framework for functional tests, with keyworddriven and datadriven aproaches built in, multiplatform, written in python and currently using Selenium-Webdriver tool to fuel the automation engine.

-**Important!** Golem is currently in ultra-alpha stage, so handle with care.
-Test case scripts are designed to be resilient to future changes in the engine itself.
-Test it if you may, and every issue/improvement that you could submit would be highly appreciated.
-You may contact me here: mail at lucianopuccio.com.
-Thanks!
+**Important!** Golem is currently in alpha stage, so handle with care.
+Test it if you may, and feel free to submit any issue/improvement.

 Installation